The topology, geometry, and angular momentum of cold plasma waves: Topology of plasma waves

 \subsection{The electromagnetic-electrostatic resonance as a precondition for topological nontriviality}

 The electromagnetic dispersion relation $\omega_\pm = \sqrt{\omega_p^2 + k^2c^2}$ is the same as that of a relativistic particle with mass $m_0 = \hbar \omega_p/c^2$.
 This can be understood as the inertia of the plasma giving the electromagnetic waves an effective mass.
-Massive particles are typically associated with trivial topology, and for this reason it is surprising that we find that $\zeta_\pm$ are topologically nontrivial.
+Massive particles are typically associated with trivial topology, and for this reason it is surprising that we find $\zeta_\pm$ are topologically nontrivial.
 Indeed, for elementary massive particles the momentum space is the non-punctured mass hyperboloid \cite{PalmerducaQin_PT}

 This is a contractible manifold, meaning that it can be smoothly deformation retracted onto a single point.
-As every vector bundle over a contractible base manifold is topologically trivial (\cite{Bott1982}, Corollary 6.9), the vector bundles describing the states of elementary massive particle are trivial.
-Massless particle, such as vacuum photons, are not subject to this constraint since their momentum space is given by the forward lightcone
+As every vector bundle over a contractible base manifold is topologically trivial (\cite{Bott1982}, Corollary 6.9), the vector bundles describing the states of elementary massive particles are trivial.
+Massless particles, such as vacuum photons, are not subject to this constraint since their momentum space is given by the forward lightcone

 with the vertex at $\omega = 0$, $\kvec = 0$ removed since massless particles have no rest frame.
 Note that $\Lightcone \cong \pspace$, since it can be parameterized by just $\kvec$. $\Lightcone$ is not contractible due to this hole at the origin, and as such this momentum space can support topologically nontrivial particle bundles such as the $R$ and $L$ photon bundles $\gamma_\pm$.